User Guide

 - Is it costing the business more for this to stay the same than it would cost to change it

 Something might get added to my personal backlog if it meets one of the criteria.
-Once a problem meets all of my criteria, I’ll start pitching my solution to people, and after I hear enough agreement, I’ll reach a point where I’m bringing it up all the time and talking about it nonstop.
+Once a problem meets all of my criteria, I’ll start pitching my solution to people, and if I hear enough agreement, I’ll talk about it all the time until it gets done.

 Doing the important things